Master of Engineering (Electrical and Electronic Engineering)

 The School of Engineering's Industry Advisory Committee (IAC) comprises of industry representatives, staff and alumni, and it plays a vital role in advising the School on matters associated with the development, delivery and assessment of programs offered by the School.

-The IAC ensures that the programs offered meet their stated aims and objectives though the evaluation of student demand and community need, likely employment opportunities for graduates and advice on key relationships involving RMIT, employers and the profession.
+The IAC ensures that the programs meet their stated aims and objectives by evaluating student demand and community need, potential employment opportunities for graduates and advice on key relationships involving RMIT, employers and the profession.

-In addition to the IAC, the School has extensive links with industry, particularly through laboratories designed to provide work integrated learning and through research projects, consulting services and industry-sponsored student design projects.
+In addition to the IAC, the School has extensive links with industry, particularly through laboratories designed to provide work integrated learning, research projects, consulting services and industry-sponsored student design projects.

 In addition to compulsory core courses, you will select technical electives in electrical, electronic, telecommunications, network and computer engineering to match your career goals.

-In both years of the program you will undertake major engineering projects to apply your technical skills and develop communication, teamwork and project management skills.
+In the second year of the program you will undertake a Masters Research Project to apply your technical skills and plan and effectively manage an independent research project at an advanced professional engineering level.

-You will also complete 12 weeks of professional engineering experience to develop the graduate capabilities required by Engineers Australia.
+You will also have opportunities to complete 12 weeks of professional engineering experience to develop your graduate capabilities.

 Program code: MC180